smartmanoo/regp_assign/README.md

 ------------------------------------

 1)Error with server:
+This mostly happens due to 2 reasons
+I:Server not set up
+Check if MySql and Apache are both started in the XAMPP control panel.
+If Apache isn't and it doesnt start, skip to the section     dealing with "Apache not working".
+If MySql does not start, you probably have an installation problem with XAMPP.
+Try installing it  again.
+II:Database not set up
-Check if server is up by going to a browser and typing http://localhost/phpmyadmin/ in the address bar.
-If it isn't restart XAMPP control panel and ensure apache,MYSql and tomcat are all started.
+Go to a browser and type http://localhost/phpmyadmin/ in the address bar.
+Check if the tata database is created from the left window pane.
+If it isn't, create it using the new button in the same pane.

+2)Apache not working:
+This might happen with computers running Skype becasue Skype uses the default 80 port.
+To resolve this go through the followng steps:
+1. Go in xampp/apache/conf/httpd.conf and open it.
+In the httpd.conf file at line 176 Replace

+ServerName localhost:80
+with
+ServerName localhost:81
+It will work.
+2. Even if the above procedure doesn't work.
+Then in the same file (httpd.conf) at line 45 replace

+   #Listen 0.0.0.0:80
+   #Listen [::]:80
+   Listen 80
+with

+  #Listen 0.0.0.0:81
+  #Listen [::]:81
+  Listen 81

+Now, the server can be accessed by typing http://localhost:81/phpmyadmin/ in the address bar.
+Keep in mind that after doing this step, http://localhost/phpmyadmin/ WILL NOT WORK.

-2)Cannot find file:
+3)Cannot find file:
 Ensure that all the csv and excel files are in the Regp_Assignment/Regp_Assignment folder and they are all closed before the program is run, especially assign.csv.
 If this still doesn't work, try deleting assign.csv and then running the program.

-3)Too many active users in output file:
+4)Too many active users in output file:
 The program takes the active users from the file users.csv.
 Ensure that file is updated with the active users.

-4)Keep getting deleting as the output:
+5)Keep getting deleting as the output:
 This means that assign.csv is open.
 Close the file and then click on ok.